authelia/authelia/docs/content/integration/openid-connect/immich/index.md

     - Client Secret: `insecure_secret`.
     - Scope: `openid profile email`.
     - Button Text: `Login with Authelia`.
-    - Auto Register: Eneble if desired.
+    - Auto Register: Enable if desired.
 3. Press `Save` at the bottom

 ## See Also